lis-epfl/robogen/README.md

 ## Latest updates

 * April 5: The light sensor has now a decent execution time, no more affecting the simulator performance.
+* April 12: The simulator now sends a bias for each evolved neuron in the neural network controller.
+The simulator has been changed to initialize correctly the neural network.

 ## Contributions